-- Throughout the academic year 2020-21, Counseling Service staff will be engaged in a reflection process so that we can continue to improve our support for students affected by trauma.
+- Counseling Service staff are engaged in a reflection process so that we can continue to improve our support for students affected by trauma.

 - In Fall 2020, with the support of a donor, the Office of Case Management implemented a new student-facing referral platform (MiResource) to make it easier for students to find off-campus resources to meet their needs.

-Health Service is committed to improve our services to students experiencing sexual and gender-based violence.
+The Health Service is committed to the ongoing improvement of our services to students who have experienced sexual and gender-based violence.
 To that end:

 - In Spring of 2019 all staff participated in sensitivity training for medical offices in caring for and expanding services for trans-spectrum individuals.

-- In the Fall of 2019, all health care providers attended a workshop on providing transgender health care.
+- In the Fall of 2019, health care providers attended an OHSU workshop on providing transgender health care.

-- In Summer 2020, Health Service worked on updating our clinic policy and procedures to assist students who experience sexual and gender- based violence.
+- In Summer 2020, the Health Service worked on updating its clinic policy and procedures to assist students who experience sexual and gender- based violence.

 Campus Living conducts regular annual training at the start of each academic year, for Area Directors (ADs) and Resident Advisors (RAs).
-Campus Living training plans for 2020-21 include:
+Campus Living training for 2020-21 included: